seandstewart/bardly/pending/roman/titus-andronicus/uncut.md

 **TITUS ANDRONICUS**
 Come, Marcus; come, kinsmen; this is the way.
 Sir boy, now let me see your archery;
-Look ye draw home enough, and ’tis there straight.
+Look ye draw home enough, and 'tis there straight.
 Terras Astraea reliquit:
-Be you remember’d, Marcus, she’s gone, she’s fled.
+Be you remember'd, Marcus, she's gone, she's fled.
 Sirs, take you to your tools.
 You, cousins, shall
 Go sound the ocean, and cast your nets;
 Happily you may catch her in the sea;
-Yet there’s as little justice as at land:
+Yet there's as little justice as at land:
 No; Publius and Sempronius, you must do it;
-’Tis you must dig with mattock and with spade,
+'Tis you must dig with mattock and with spade,
 And pierce the inmost centre of the earth:
-Then, when you come to Pluto’s region,
+Then, when you come to Pluto's region,
 I pray you, deliver him this petition;
 Tell him, it is for justice and for aid,
 And that it comes from old Andronicus,
 Shaken with sorrows in ungrateful Rome.
 Ah, Rome!
 Well, well; I made thee miserable
-What time I threw the people’s suffrages
+What time I threw the people's suffrages
-On him that thus doth tyrannize o’er me.
+On him that thus doth tyrannize o'er me.
 Go, get you gone; and pray be careful all,
-And leave you not a man-of-war unsearch’d:
+And leave you not a man-of-war unsearch'd:
-This wicked emperor may have shipp’d her hence;
+This wicked emperor may have shipp'd her hence;
 And, kinsmen, then we may go pipe for justice.

 **MARCUS ANDRONICUS**